Rule number 1 for growing your email list? Give your visitors tons of options to sign up.

 When you set up a social media campaign or contest, why not include a newsletter subscription as a condition to participate?
 This is a proven method to boost your email list growth.
 Just make sure you mention clearly that you will use their email address for future communications and that they can opt out any time they want.

-Send out a welcome mail immediately after someone signs up.
-You might see some unsubscribes pop up but hey… that’s a good thing.
-You only want engaged people on your email list instead of price hunters who were just focusing on the contest price.
+Tip: Send out a confirmation mail immediately after someone signs up to filter out price hunters who were just focusing on the contest price.

-After the welcome mail you can add your new subscribers to an automated email sequence that teaches them more about your brand, services and products.
+After the confirmation mail you can add your new subscribers to an automated email sequence that teaches them more about your brand, services and products.

 6. Below or in between your blog posts